Today's Articles

 This was a US labor law case concerning the responsibility of every formally recognized labor organization to represent all the members of whatever is/equally are a particular class(es) or craft(s) of an employer's Fair Labor Standards Act (FLSA) covered employees regardless of whether any particular individual(s) are, or are not, members of the duly recognized labor organization labor unions.

 Huston and Arthur Shores argued the case.
 Associate Justice Frank Murphy concurred but came in slugging.
-He said that deciding the case on the legal technicalities was all well and good but that the elephant in the courtroom should not be ignored.
+He said that deciding the case on the legal technicalities was all good but that the elephant in the courtroom should not be ignored.
 His concurrence, which contains the first use in a Supreme Court opinion of the word racism,

 New Poem Each Day